 The Club are pleased to partner YouthAction NI in its GET SET for Employment Programme (Gaining Education and Training for Sustained Employment and Training) a collaborative voluntary youth and private sector partnership which uses a youth work approach to GET young people SET for making a positive and sustained transition into employment, mainstream training or education.
 This initiative engages young people aged 16-24 years who need employment, education or training (NEET).
-Other partners are: Include Youth, The Bytes Project, Ulster Bank Ltd and The Institute of Directors.
-It is funded through the Collaboration and Innovation Fund, Department for Employment and Learning (DEL).

 The Club's participation with YouthAction NI started in 2013 with YouthAction NI's GET SET TO GO employment project which, funded by DEL, focused on 16 – 25 year olds and identified that young people, who lack employment experience and who may not have gained GCSE qualifications, benefit from support and encouragement in building their confidence, identifying the experience they already have, improving their communication skills and in having an opportunity to participate in mock interviews including receiving feedback.